paulhighum/Animal-Dose/README.md

 <img width="722" alt="screen shot 2018-02-27 at 2 41 05 pm" src="https://user-images.githubusercontent.com/26422138/36757194-318bc450-1bce-11e8-8654-32b542cca46a.png">

 ## App Description
-Welcome to the frontend of my daily animal fact app.
-This is a web app that displays random animals facts.
-Users can generate new ones, add comments, and theoretically make a donation.
+Welcome to Animal Dose, a Vue web app that displays random animals facts.
+Users can generate new facts, add comments, and make a donation.

 ## User Experience
 A user opens the web app and is presented with an animal name, animal scientific name, animal image, and a fact about that animal.
 If there are any comments associated with that animal they will display beneath the fact.
 The user has the ability to add a new comment, change a comment, and delete comment.
 The user can also make a donation.
 For a demo video please click [here](https://photos.app.goo.gl/NYflVME8ItgorpVn2)